Protests erupt across Europe against web piracy treaty

 In Prague, about 1,500 people marched against ACTA.
 Some waved black pirate flags with white skull and crossed bones, and others wore white masks of the Guy Fawkes character.

-The Czech government has held off on ratification of the ACTA treaty, saying it needs to be analyzed.
+The Czech government has held off on ratification of the ACTA treaty, saying it needs to be analysed.

 Romanian state-news agency Agerpres said 2,000 people protested in the Transylvanian city of Cluj against ACTA, carrying banners that said: "Paws off the Internet."